vonageviollete/nexmo-developer/_tutorials/client-sdk/create-application.md

 This command also creates a private key `private.key` in your current directory, which will be used to generate authentication credentials for your application.

-This command also sets two webhooks that need to be set: the answer and event webhooks.
+This command also creates two webhooks that need to be set: the answer and event webhooks.
 Nexmo will send a request to the answer webhook when a call is placed or received, and will send useful information to the event webhook over the lifetime of the call.

 Any requests that Nexmo makes to these URLs must be acknowledged by returning a HTTP `200` or `204` response.